fuankarion/Vision17/Lab5-features/Readme.md

 ## Your Turn

-The report for this laboratory should include at least:
+The report for this laboratory should include:

 -   Small (one or two paragraphs) description of the database
 -   Overall description of the method and filters used for representing the images